Baroque

 Valentin de Boulogne, The Martyrdom of Sts.
 Processus and Martinian, 1629, St. Peter’s, Rome., Poussin a Barouqe artist

-Fascination with the ancient
+Fascination with the Ancient

 Poussin, Death of Germanicus, 1628, Minneapolis Institute of Fine Arts Poussin a Barouqe artist

 Here Poussin presents a very original subject matter for Baroque, inspired by his studies in his patron’s Cassiano dal Pozzo ‘paper library’.
-The format of narrating the story through lucid composition, the affetti (different gestures expressing emotions), colour, and authentic detail indicate his fascination with the ancients, with the Meleager Sarcophagus and the depictions of the sacrifice of Iphigeneia as direct inspiration (compare the crying woman!)Exactly same references were made by the eponymous classicist, Jacques Louis David.
+The format of narrating the story through lucid composition, the affetti (different gestures expressing emotions), color, and authentic detail indicate his fascination with the ancients, with the Meleager Sarcophagus and the depictions of the sacrifice of Iphigeneia as direct inspiration (compare the crying woman!)Exactly the same references were made by the eponymous classicist, Jacques Louis David.

 Copy after Timanthes, Sacrifice of Iphigeneia (detail), From Pompei, fresco, Museo Nazionale, Naples, poussin baroque

-Carraccian landscapes
+Carraccian Landscapes

 Nicolas Poussin, Landscape with the Body of Phocion Carried out of Athens, 1648, National Museum of Wales, Cardiff, Poussin a Barouqe artist